cakephp/docs/en/orm/behaviors/counter-cache.rst

         ]
     ]);

-It may also return a Query object that produces the count value and will be used as a subquery in the update statement.
+Your function can return ``false`` to skip updating the counter column, or a ``Query`` object that produced the count value.
+If you return a ``Query`` object, your query will be used as a subquery in the update statement.
 The ``$table`` parameter refers to the table object holding the behavior (not the target relation) for convenience.

 .. note::